 Original paintings can never be replaced, so I will take those if we have time.
 I’m very fond of this prairie scene by artist Richard Cole.

-And I love this commissioned painting of my three daughters by artist Angela Morgan.
+And I love this commissioned painting of my three daughters by artist Angela Morgan, hanging over my kitchen table so I can see it all the time.

 As well, there are a number of sentimental pieces that I would save in a fire: a needlework sampler made by my mother, an old print that hung in my grandfather’s house, this pretty sunflower painting made by one of my daughters.